Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 _By the end of this lesson, you will be able to:_

 - Explain NFTs and how they're represented on the Solana network
--   Understand the role of Metaplex in the Solana NFT ecosystem
+- Explain the role of Metaplex in the Solana NFT ecosystem
--   Understand the basic functionality of Token Metadata program, Candy Machine program, and Sugar CLI as tools that assist in creating and distributing NFTs on Solana.
 - Create and update NFTs using the Metaplex SDK
+- Explain the basic functionality of the Token Metadata program, Candy Machine program, and Sugar CLI as tools that assist in creating and distributing NFTs on Solana

 # TL;DR

 - **Non-Fungible Tokens (NFTs)** are represented on Solana as SPL Tokens with an associated metadata account, 0 decimals, and a maximum supply of 1
 -   **Metaplex** offers a collection of tools that simplify the creation and distribution of NFTs on the Solana blockchain
 - The **Token Metadata** program standardizes the process of attaching metadata to SPL Tokens
+- The **Metaplex SDK** is a tool that offers user-friendly APIs to assist developers in utilizing the on-chain tools provided by Metaplex
 - The **Candy Machine** program is an NFT distribution tool used to create and mint NFTs from a collection
 - **Sugar CLI** is a tool that simplifies the process of uploading media/metadata files and creating a Candy Machine for a collection
--   The **Metaplex SDK** is a tool that offers user-friendly APIs to assist developers in utilizing the on-chain tools provided by Metaplex.

 # Overview

 Solana Non-Fungible Tokens (NFTs) are SPL tokens created using the Token program.
 These tokens, however, also have an additional metadata account associated with each token mint.
 This allows for a wide variety of use cases for tokens.
 You can effectively tokenize anything, from game inventory to art.

-In this lesson, we will focus on the basics of creating NFTs on the Solana blockchain.
-We will cover the basics of how NFTs are represented on Solana and how to create and update them using the Metaplex SDK.
-Additionally, we will briefly introduce tools such as Token Metadata program, Candy Machine program, and Sugar CLI that assist in creating and distributing NFTs on Solana.
-Note that this lesson will not extensively cover or demonstrate their use in the demo.
+In this lesson, we'll cover the basics of how NFTs are represented on Solana, how to create and update them using the Metaplex SDK, and provide a brief introduction to tools that can assist you in creating and distributing NFTs on Solana at scale.

 ## NFTs on Solana

-A Solana NFT is a non-divisible token with associated metadata that comes from a token mint with a maximum supply of 1.
-Let's break that down a bit.
-An NFT is a standard token from the Token Program.
-What makes it unique is that it:
+A Solana NFT is a non-divisible token with associated metadata.
+Further, the token's mint has a maximum supply of 1.

+In other words, an NFT is a standard token from the Token Program but differs from what you might think of as "standard tokens" in that it:

 1. Has 0 decimals so that it cannot be divided into parts
 2. Comes from a token mint with supply of 1 so that only 1 of these tokens exists
 3. Comes from a token mint whose authority is set to `null` (to ensure that the supply never changes)
 4. Has an associated account that stores metadata

-While the first three points are standard features that can be achieved with the SPL Token Program, the associated metadata requires some additional functionality.
+While the first three points are features that can be achieved with the SPL Token Program, the associated metadata requires some additional functionality.

 Typically, an NFT’s metadata has both an on-chain and off-chain component.
-The on-chain metadata is stored in an account associated with the token mint and contains a URI attribute that points to an [off-chain JSON file](https://lsc6xffbdvalb5dvymf5gwjpeou7rr2btkoltutn5ij5irlpg3wa.arweave.net/XIXrlKEdQLD0dcML01kvI6n4x0GanLnSbeoT1EVvNuw).
+The on-chain metadata is stored in an account associated with the token mint.
+One of its fields is URI that typically points to an off-chain JSON file (see [this link](https://lsc6xffbdvalb5dvymf5gwjpeou7rr2btkoltutn5ij5irlpg3wa.arweave.net/XIXrlKEdQLD0dcML01kvI6n4x0GanLnSbeoT1EVvNuw) as an example).
 The off-chain component stores additional data and a link to the image.
 Permanent data storage systems such as Arweave are often used to store the off-chain component of NFT metadata.

 Below is an example of the relationship between on-chain and off-chain metadata.
 The on-chain metadata contains a URI field that points to an off-chain `.json` file that stores the link to the image of the NFT and additional metadata.